-(13) The H Company IP, LLC, or HIP, directly owns 1,000,000 shares of common stock, which we refer to as the H Company Shares.
+- (14) The H Company IP, LLC, or HIP, directly owns 1,777,778 shares of common stock, which we refer to as the H Company Shares.
 House of Halston, LLC, or Halston, is the parent company of HIP and may be deemed to share beneficial ownership of the H Company Shares by virtue of its ability to direct the business and investment decisions of HIP.
 The H Investment Company, LLC, or H Investment, in its capacity as the controlling member of Halston, has the ability to direct the investment decisions of Halston, including the power to direct the decisions of Halston regarding the disposition of the H Company Shares; therefore, H Investment may be deemed to beneficially own the H Company Shares.
-Hilco Brands, LLC, or Hilco Brands, in its capacity as a member of the Board of Managers of H Investment, has the ability to direct the management of H Investment's business, including the power to direct the decisions of H Investment regarding the voting and disposition of the H Company Shares; therefore, Hilco Brands and may be deemed to bave indirect beneficial ownership of the H Company Shares.
+Hilco Brands, LLC, or Hilco Brands, in its capacity as a member of the Board of Managers of H Investment, has the ability to direct the management of H Investment's business, including the power to direct the decisions of H Investment regarding the voting and disposition of the H Company Shares; therefore, Hilco Brands may be deemed to have indirect beneficial ownership of the H Company Shares.
 Hilco Trading, LLC, or Hilco Trading, is the parent company of Hilco Brands and may be deemed to share beneficial ownership of the H Company Shares by virtue of its ability to direct the business and investment decisions of Hilco Brands.
-Hilco Brands and may be deemed to share beneficial ownership of the H Company Shares of our common stock, which we refer to as the Hilco Shares, of which 666,667 shares are outstanding and 650,000 shares are issuable upon exercise of a warrant that is currently exercisable.
-By virtue of the relationship described above and its direct ownership of the Hilco Shares, Hilco Trading beneficial ownership of the H Company Shares and the Hilco Shares by virtue of his ability to direct the business and investment decisions of Hilco Trading.
-By virtue of this relationship, Mr. Hecktman may be deemed to have indirect beneficial ownership of the business and investment decisions of Hilco Trading.
-By virtue of t

-(14) Consists of 1,000,000 shares of common stock.
+Hilco Trading also directly owns 1,317,767 shares of our common stock, which we refer to as the Hilco Shares, of which 667,767 shares are outstanding and 650,000 shares are issuable upon exercise of a warrant that is currently exercisable.
+By virtue of the relationship described above and its direct ownership of the Hilco Shares, Hilco Trading beneficially owns 3,095,545 shares of our common stock.
+Jeffrey Bruce Hecktman is the majority owner of Hilco Trading and may be deemed to share beneficial ownership of the H Company Shares and the Hilco Shares by virtue of his ability to direct the business and investment decisions of Hilco Trading.
+By virtue of this relationship, Mr. Hecktman may be deemed to have indirect beneficial ownership of 3,095,545 shares of our common stock. - (15) Consists of 1,000,000 shares of common stock.